AdvOR/advor/README.md

 * As of 2025 Tor network requires stronger encryption methods, Tor currently included with AdvOR is heavily outdated
 * "OR network" > "Bypass ISP filtering" > "Use encrypted directory connections" needs to be unchecked
-* Option TunnelDirConns in AdvOR.ini was renamed to "TunnelDirConns2" and defaults to 0
+* Option "TunnelDirConns" in AdvOR.ini was renamed to "TunnelDirConns2" and defaults to 0